Quantum Advisors India

 3. Banks have lower NPAs and higher capital adequacy and are better positioned to lend

-4. Indian exports have surged on the back Global growth, which can spur corporate capex activity
+4. Indian exports have surged on the back of global growth, which can spur corporate capex activity

 5. Residential real estate activity, which has a large multiplier, is witnessing a positive turnaround